sam0x17/staticize/README.md

 [![docs.rs](https://img.shields.io/docsrs/staticize?label=docs)](https://docs.rs/staticize/latest/staticize/)
 [![MIT License](https://img.shields.io/github/license/sam0x17/staticize)](https://github.com/sam0x17/staticize/blob/main/LICENSE)

-Staticize provides a trait called `Staticize` which provides a handy associated type `Static` which provides a `'static` version of `T` for all `T` that implement `Staticize`. `Staticize` is implemented on all primitives, as well as references, tuples up to size 16, arrays, and slices of any `T` that implements `Staticize`.
+Staticize provides a `Staticize` trait which provides a handy associated type `Static` which provides a `'static` version of `T` for all `T` that implement `Staticize`. `Staticize` is implemented on all primitives, as well as references, tuples up to size 16, arrays, and slices of any `T` that implements `Staticize`.
+Implementations are also provided for a variety of built-in types including but not limited to `Option`, `Result` and atomics. `std` and `alloc` features are also included that provide more impls.

 ## Use Cases